 Can I use any pressure washer for my deck?

 There are a variety of pressure washers available with different settings.
-Choose a pressure washer with appropriate PSI and GPM for wood decks to avoid damage.
+Choose a pressure washer with the appropriate PSI and GPM for wood decks to avoid damage.

 What type of cleaner should I use?